HO-SFL: Hybrid-Order Split Federated Learning with Backprop-Free Clients and Dimension-Free Aggregation: Experiments

 \textbf{Vision Tasks.} Figure~\ref{fig:cifar10_convergence} visualizes the validation accuracy against processed samples on CIFAR-10.
 In the \textbf{IID setting}, HO-SFL exhibits only a marginal performance gap compared to SFL, demonstrating that HO-SFL effectively mitigates the convergence slowdown associated with ZO estimation.
 However, in \textbf{Non-IID setting}, HO-SFL demonstrates superior performance, even outperforming the first-order baseline (i.e., SFL).
 Unlike other methods that suffer from severe client drift due to infrequent aggregation of high-dimensional models, HO-SFL executes dimension-free aggregation at every step, effectively mimicking centralized training.
 Furthermore, pure zeroth-order approaches like MU-SplitFed and ZO-SFL struggle to converge within the limited sample budget, highlighting the efficiency of our proposed method.
 Due to space constraints, the CIFAR-100 convergence curves and the test accuracies with standard deviations are provided in Appendix~\ref{app:vision_more_results}

 \textbf{Language Tasks.} Table~\ref{tab:llm_results} presents the fine-tuning results on GLUE tasks, demonstrating that HO-SFL maintains highly competitive performance against SplitLoRA (the first-order baseline) despite relying on zeroth-order client-side updates.
 Across varying model architectures, our method exhibits remarkable robustness; for instance, HO-SFL achieves a comparable 93.2\% accuracy on SST2 and notably surpasses SplitLoRA on the RTE task when fine-tuning the LLaMA-3.2-1B.
-In contrast, the standard ZO-SFL baseline fails to converge effectively on most tasks, which underscores the necessity and effectiveness of our hybrid formulation in stabilizing convergence.
+In contrast, the standard ZO-SFL baseline fails to converge effectively on most tasks.
+To further assess the scalability of HO-SFL and its performance on generative tasks, we extend our evaluation to the SQuAD dataset.
+As shown in Table~\ref{tab:squad_results}, we scale the model size by a factor of $64\times$, ranging from the 125M lightweight model to the 8B foundation model.
+Across this scaling range, HO-SFL exhibits no convergence degradation and matches the F1 score of the SplitLoRA.
+These results demonstrate that HO-SFL scales robustly to large LLMs and validate the effectiveness of our hybrid formulation in stabilizing convergence.